Yannis4444/Orange-Share/README.md

 It is accessible from devices in the network and secured with Basic Auth.
 This means that only connected devices are able to send data to the computer.
 Note that due to the http protocol, connection data will be sent over unencrypted connections.
-Orange Share only allows for data to be sent to the computer; it is not possible to get data from the computer, even if the correct credentials are known.
+Orange Share never sends out any data from the computer without a confirmation on the computer, even if the correct credentials are known.
 Everything that is sent to the computer is either copied to the clipboard, saved to a temporary directory or will require user input.